 "January 3, Michael James." it said.

-I read slowly across the page.
+"Maybe," I said.
+I ran my finger across the page.

 "Father's name, Michael Naughtin," it said.
 "Mother's maiden name, Anna Moran."

 Anna Moran!
 The name practically leaped off the page.
+It was him!

-Michael James was born on January 3, 1886 to Anna Moran Naughtin and Michael Naughtin.
-Anna died of hepatitis in December of that year at the age of 28.
 Her brother took her children in, and raised them as his own, naming them James and Mary Moran.
 I could find no further record of the children's father.
 He seems to have disappeared after the death of his young wife.

 As I left the archives, I walked slowly.
 My heart was heavy, as though there had been a death in the family.
 And of course, there had been a death in the family.
 The fact that it happened more than a hundred years ago makes it no less sad to me today.